Leseratte10/acsm-calibre-plugin/README.md

 ## Known bugs

+- Updating from 0.0.16 to the beta version of 0.1.0 doesn't always work seamlessly, sometimes it's necessary to restart Calibre once or twice, or even to uninstall 0.0.16 before installing the beta version - this is the reason why 0.1.0 is still not released as a proper update yet, sadly.

 - Versions 0.0.16 and below did sometimes return the wrong eBook (or none at all) when trying to return a book to the library through the "Loaned books" list, if you had multiple active loans from the same distributor / library.
 This will be fixed with the next release.

 ## Setup